 - The Company considers itself to be a steward of the environment and intends to conduct its operations in a manner that responsibly identifies and addresses environmental issues as they relate to our business.
 Employees are charged with acting in a manner which will respect our environment.
-Work practice and materials used are intended to conform to acceptable industry and/or Company standards and will comply with applicable federal, state and local laws.
+Work practices and materials used are intended to conform to acceptable industry and/or Company standards, and will comply with applicable federal, state and local laws.

 - We will solicit business from our customers and potential customers in a professional and ethical manner.
 The Company’s advertising will accurately represent our services and products.
 We will respond to the complaints of our customers or business associates in a professional manner.
 Customers are to be treated respectfully in situations where disagreements arise, and we will seek fair and equitable resolutions.

 - Lawful conduct will be observed in relationships concerning our competitors.
 We will not participate in untruthful actions intended to damage our competitors.
 Employees will refrain from dealings with competitors for the purpose of unlawfully restricting competition or conducting any other activities prohibited by law.

 - Company stockholders rely on employees to responsibly manage their ownership interests.
 Information concerning our business affairs will be distributed to stockholders in accordance with the Securities and Exchange Commission (SEC) guidelines for financial reporting.